 You should also resist any pressure to “act now” — a sense of urgency is a red flag.
 Furthermore, keep in mind that if an offer or deal seems too good to be true, your instincts are probably right.

 When it comes to check-kiting, banks themselves also keep an eye out for some specific red flags.
 These include a bank account with a large number of checks deposited each day and many checks withdrawn from the same bank account.
 Other indicators of potential check-kiting could be large amounts of cash in an account that has yet to clear the paying bank and deposits made through multiple bank branches.

 The consequences of check-kiting

-When in doubt, stay away from anyone that you suspect might be involved in this type of scam.
+When in doubt, stay away from anyone whom you suspect might be involved in this type of scam.
 Keep in mind that check-kiting is intentional, and the individual knows that they do not yet have the funds to cover the check.
-When checks are used an a form of unauthorized credit, consequences will surely follow.
+When checks are used as a form of unauthorized credit, consequences will surely follow.